peteroupc/CBOR/README.md

   made; they are largely compatible with previous versions but may be backwards-incompatible in certain rare cases

+### Version 3.6.0

+- Add new string constructors to CBOREncodeOptions, JSONOptions, and PODOptions
+- Implement options to disable resolving shared references and allow empty streams when decoding CBOR objects
+- Add IsNumber property to CBORObject to check whether a CBOR object stores a number; CBORType.Number is deprecated

 ### Version 3.5.2

 - Update Numbers library used by this library to a version that doesn't depend on StyleCop.Analyzers in the package.